Orange Vanilla Coke and Orange Vanilla Coke Zero Sugar – the first

 The launch, which comes on the heels of the introduction of new Diet Coke Blueberry Acai and Strawberry Guava, is the latest example of

-A full marketing campaign launching in the coming weeks will support the launch across TV, social, digital, outdoor, mobile, radio and experiential.
+A full marketing campaign will support the launch across TV, social, digital, outdoor, mobile, radio and experiential.
 Basketball fans across the U.S. will see Orange Vanilla Coke and Orange Vanilla Coke Zero Sugar in stores and on the ground around NCAA March Madness.

 “Our brief for the campaign was to have fun with flavors,” Carpenter said.
 “We think this work brings to life the